How to Find and Measure Product-Market Fit

 Are your customers sharing the word about your product?
 Browse the reviews they're giving and the lead source, i.e., how did new customers find you (was it organically, say, thanks to word-of-mouth?).

-Similarly, various startup tools used for analytics can also give valuable insights.
+Similarly, various analytics tools can also give valuable insights.
 For example, by using data visualization means like heat maps and click maps, you can discover which areas of the solution cause issues or confusion.
 Maybe rethinking your navigation will help users find what they need faster?
 Or you shouldn't ask for credit card details straight on?
 Hence, you can boost the product by omitting the roadblocks that cause users to hit the "X" and close the page.

 Major Product-Market Fit Metrics